 Let $D\subseteq\R^d$ be the spatial domain where the crowd walks.
 Usually $d=2$, but the presented approach is sufficiently general to allow one to keep the dimension $d$ generic.
-Throughout the current section, $D$ will actually coincide with the whole unbounded physical space $\R^d$.
-Nonetheless, in Section~\ref{sect:real_events} this requirement will be relaxed allowing bounded domains, closer to engineering needs, to be considered.
+In the current section, $D$ coincides with the whole unbounded space $\R^d$.
+Nonetheless, in Section~\ref{sect:real_events} we will relax this requirement allowing bounded domains, in the spirit of engineering needs.

-At time $t>0$, the individual point of view is treated in terms of the spatial position\footnote{Throughout the paper, the subscript $t$ is used to denote a dependence on time (hence, in particular, not a time derivative).} $X_t\in D$ of a generic representative walker, henceforth referred to as \emph{test pedestrian}.
-On the other hand, the collective point of view is expressed in terms of \emph{crowd distribution} by means of a density $\rho_t:D\to[0,\,+\infty)$.
-Under suitable integrability assumptions, in particular $\rho_t\in L^1(D)$ for all $t>0$, such a density quantifies the occupancy of any (Borel) measurable set\footnote{From now on, the notation $E\subseteq D$ will denote at once a subset of $D$ which is also Borel measurable.} $E\subseteq D$, i.e.,
+At time $t>0$, we treat the individual point of view in terms of the spatial position\footnote{Throughout the paper, the subscript $t$ is used to denote a dependence on time (hence, in particular, not a time derivative).} $X_t\in D$ of a generic representative walker, that we refer to as the \emph{test pedestrian}.
+On the other hand, we express the collective point of view in terms of a \emph{crowd distribution} represented via the pedestrian density function (integrable at all times, unit: $\unit{ped/m^2}$) $\rho_t:D\to[0,\,+\infty)$, that satisfies

-The density $\rho_t$ is intended to model the groupwise perception that the individual in $X_t$ has of the surrounding crowd, thereby bridging the individual and collective points of view, see Fig.~\ref{fig:ind_vs_coll}.
-Later on, cf. Section~\ref{sect:statistical}, a more formal characterization of $\rho_t$ will be provided, which will eventually lead to understand it as the \emph{mass density} of pedestrians in a suitable statistical sense.